cristian-villani/chemistry_simulations/non_polar_bond/README.md

 ## Features

-- Interactive simulation of polar bonds
+- Interactive simulation of non polar bonds
 - Randomized visual elements to illustrate bond behavior
 - Mouse click events trigger updates in the simulation
 - Fully client-side — no Java required

 ## Purpose

-This project demonstrates the concept of polar chemical bonds using an interactive simulation.
+This simulation illustrates the concept of a non polar bond:

-The simulation shows two molecules containing atoms with different electronegativities (e.g., hydrogen and fluorine) and visualizes how electrons are more likely to be found around the more electronegative atom.
+- Red dots represent electrons
+- Their movement demonstrates electron distribution in a non polar bond
-It is intended as a didactical tool for chemistry students to intuitively understand electron distribution and molecular polarity.
+- Intended as a didactic tool for students learning chemistry

 ## How to Use

 1. Open `index.html` in a modern web browser (Chrome, Firefox, Edge, Safari)
 2. Click anywhere on the canvas to interact with the simulation
-3. Observe the asymmetical electron density and the formation of the intermolecular interaction
+3. Observe changes in the position of the red dots, representing the concept

 ## Project Structure

-dipole/
+non_polar_bond/
 ├── index.html # Main HTML page
-├── dipole.js # JavaScript code implementing the simulation
+├── non_polar_bond.js # JavaScript code implementing the simulation
 ├── README.md # This file
 ├── LICENSE # MIT License file